-The Million Dollar Theatre was the first Movie Palace on Broadway, built in 1917 by Sid Grauman and opened in 1918.
+The Million Dollar Theatre was the first movie palace on Broadway, built in 1917 by Sid Grauman and opened in 1918.
 At 2,345 seats, it was the largest theatre on Broadway at the time, and had one of the largest stages west of Chicago.
-The Building was designed by Albert C. Martin and William Lee Woollett designed the theatre.
-The Theatre design was inspired by a childrens book called “The King of the Golden River”.
-The interior features a mix of Egyptian, Roman, Spanish and American Western elements.
+The building was designed by Albert C. Martin, with William Lee Woollett designing the theatre.
+It was the first movie theatre to break with generally classic design conventions and use fantasy themes throughout; the interior features a mix of Egyptian, Roman, Spanish and American Western elements.

 The building is a stunning example of the Churrigueresque style, which can also be seen in San Diego’s Balboa Park Exposition buildings.
 The façade features eight Muses of the Arts along with symbols of western Americana such as bison heads, eagles, and longhorn steer skulls, all sculpted by Joseph Mora.